Nellymaina/alx-frontend-javascript/README.md

-My short specialisation frontend repo for the alx SE Program
+My short specialisation frontend repo for the ALX SE Program